7 ways to earn a credit card sign-up bonus without leaving the house

 Make sure when online shopping to check British Airways and Virgin’s online shopping portals, which will allow you to earn additional bonus points at specific retailers.
 Make sure to check out the full TPG U.K. guide to shopping portals here.

-About the only thing I have to look forward to at the end of the working week at the moment is a nice glass of wine.
 If you want to ensure a constant supply of your favourite red or white, consider ordering in bulk online.
-Normally, you can earn bonus Avios with Laithwaites or bonus Flying Club miles with Virgin Wines, though as at the time of publication due to the overwhelming demand, they are not currently accepting new customers.
+Normally, you can earn bonus Avios with Laithwaites or bonus Flying Club miles with Virgin Wines.

 But remember, any online wine service you can order from, paying by credit card will get you closer to reaching that welcome bonus and you’ll be well-stocked for yet another quiet weekend at home.